Fellow switchers,

 Code: Select all

-<print duplex="yes" sides_printed="Hooray" sides_printed_text="dubbelzijdig full colour" color_space="CMYK" collate="" facing_print="" page_order="" divider_sheet=""/>
+<print duplex="yes" sides_printed="Hooray" sides_printed_text="dubbelzijdig full colour" color_space="CMYK" collate="" facing_print="" page_order="" divider_sheet=""/>Part of my playground:

 - HP Indigo 10k, HP Indigo 7600's (full options), Highcon Euclid III, Zünd S3